GUIDE Japanese Whisky Japan is considered to be one of the best whisky producers in the world

 The big names in Japanese Whisky

 In 1899, Shinjiro Torii founded Torii Shoten which would later become Suntory.
 He dreamt of a whisky-loving Japan.
 After World War I, Torii met chemist Masataka Taketsuru.
-Taketsuru had just returned to Japan with his Scottish wife Jessica Cowan from the University of Glasgow, where he studied chemistry and scotch production.
+Taketsuru had just returned to Japan with his Scottish wife Jessie Cowan from the University of Glasgow, where he studied chemistry and scotch production.
 In 1923, Torii and Taketsuru founded Japan's first malt whisky distillery in Yamazaki.
 Six years later, they released Suntory White Label, Japan's first genuine whisky.

 Suntory Yamazaki distillery is located in Yamazaki, outside of Osaka.
 Yamazaki is one of three distilleries managed by Suntory in Japan, the others being Chita and Hakushu.
 It was the Yamazaki Single Malt Sherry Cask 2013 that took home the title of World's Best Whisky in 2015 and turned heads worldwide.
 This silky smooth, fragrant whisky is less peaty than most and resembles a Lowland scotch.